Talanor, the Bright Tower

 Mylesar is one of the most feared deities in the entire Ether.
 Because of his violent temperament, he is rarely challenged directly by any of the other gods.
 Mylesar’s influence is concentrated within nomadic or tribal cultures as well as the Dwarves.

 Mylesar closest ally is Calledrym.
 Calledrym has often sided with Mylesar in controversies for the last several thousand years.
 However, Mylesar has recognized Calledrym’s reluctance to intercede on his behalf during the last few centuries.
 While Mylesar will never disturb the authority of Calledrym, he greatly desires to supplant the older gods.

-Favored Weapon: Any axe (Dwarves and Half-Orc’s can select racial axes).
+ny axe (Dwarves and Half-Orc’s can select racial axes)

 Then came Mylesar wielding his great waraxe, Nightfall.
 He strode forth against the gods in full display of his glory before the godlings.
 Inspiration they took of his valor and might, for the god of war was full of zeal and showed no weakness nor reservation against Kiravor.
 He swung his waraxe and smote down the night dragon, whose blood ran cold upon the battlefield…

 Lights in the Darkness